pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ## Basic Authentication

-If you're using the Environment Access: Locked security setting on a site environment, The Global CDN will not cache your content.
+If you're using the Environment Access: Locked security setting on a site environment, the Global CDN will not cache your content.

 ## Cookie Handling